Azure-Samples/Cognitive-Speech-TTS/CONTRIBUTING.md

-Contributing to Microsoft Cognitive Services Client Libraries
+Contributing to Microsoft Cognitive Services Client Libraries & Samples
 ===============================================

-So, you want to contribute on a client SDK for one of the Microsoft Cognitive Services.
+So, you want to contribute on a client library or sample for one of the Microsoft Cognitive Services.
 Here's what you need to know.

-1. Each SDK must include both a client library and a sample showing the API in action
+1. Each SDK should include both a client library and a sample showing the API in action

-2. When building an SDK, it's important you support the most common development platforms and that we are consistent from project to project.
-We require you to build the following, using the associated coding guidelines, in priority
+2. When working on an SDK, it's important that we are consistent from project to project, so we ask you to follow the coding guidelines below:
-    order:

-    -   .NET (Coding guidelines below)
+    -   Windows [(Coding guidelines for C#)](https://msdn.microsoft.com/en-us/library/ff926074.aspx) -- also reference our [common Windows code](https://github.com/Microsoft/Cognitive-common-windows) for building samples

     -   Android [(Coding guidelines for Java)](<http://source.android.com/source/code-style.html>)